-Second, we use a voltage trace collected using a monocrystalline high-efficiency solar panel [46], placed on a desk and harvesting energy from light in an indoor lab environment, as shown in Fig. 10.
+Second, we use a voltage trace collected using a mono-crystalline high-efficiency solar panel [48], placed on a desk and harvesting energy from light in an indoor lab environment, as shown in Fig. 11.
 We use an Arduino Nano [4] to log the voltage output across the load, equivalent to the resistance of an MSP430G2553 in active mode, attached to the solar panel.
 We call this trace the light trace.
 Results.
-We compare features and performance of HarvOSinstrumented code using manual energy profiling as in the original HarvOS, against using HarvOS with the energy estimates of EPIC as input, based on an MSP430G2553 running at 8MHz.
-We note that:
+By comparing the features and the performance of HarvOS-instrumented code using the manual energy profiling technique in the original HarvOS or EPIC, based on an MSP430G2553 running at 8MHz, we draw the following observations:

-- 1. Using EPIC, the number of trigger calls inserted by HarvOS in the original code reduces; - 2.
-A more accurate code instrumentation due to EPIC leads to fewer checkpointing interruptions at run-time.
+(1) Using EPIC, the number of trigger calls inserted by HarvOS in the original code reduces;

+(2) A more accurate code instrumentation due to EPIC leads to fewer checkpointing interruptions.